githubuserpk/cloudrun-basics-repo-v2/services/helloservice2/readme-setup.txt

     --project=pk-aiproject \
     --network=vpc-int-usc1 \
     --allow=tcp:8082 \
-    --source-ranges=10.0.1.0/24    # Use the IP range of your Cloud Run subnet ie subnet-int-us --target-tags=http-server      # If your Tini VM has a network tag
+    --source-ranges=10.0.1.0/24    # Use the IP range of your Cloud Run subnet ie subnet-int-usc1 --target-tags=http-server      # If your Tini VM has a network tag

 Done